masciugo/genealogy/README.md

 * `paul.offspring` will return all individuals that have paul as father (mother can be any)
 * `paul.offspring(:spouse => :titty)` will return all individuals that have paul as father and titty as mother

+There are also some other miscellaneous query methods like:

+* `peter.family` will return peter's folks: descendants, ancestors, siblings
+* `peter.family(:half => :include)` will also consider half_siblings

+Others methods called *eligible_ methods* can be used to pre-filter role-compatible genealogy individuals.
+For example:

+* `peter.eligible_fathers` will return all genealogy male individuals that not are peter's familiars (descendants, ancestors, siblings).
+It will return an empty array if peter has already a father.

 ### Alter methods